Therapy Branding: How to Build a Private Practice That Stands Out in 2025

 The Art of Building a Powerful Brand for Your Therapy Practice

-Despite the demand for mental health services, the mental health professional field is still pretty competitive.
+Despite the demand for mental health services, the mental health professional field is still competitive.
 Psychologists have competition from other psychologists as well as other licensed clinicians.

 Additionally, there's an indirect competition from people who are not licensed, and who offer services that have something to do with mental health but don't require training and education.